**Post contains affiliate links

 Summer is here and while there are plenty of opportunities to run and play, sometimes you need some quiet activities or crafts to keep little hands occupied without too much noise.
+This little Mr. Potato Head play mat is great for travel or whenever you need to keep little hands (quietly) occupied.
 I love the idea of quiet books because they can be played with virtually anywhere.

 I have been looking online at quiet books recently because we are going to be driving to Florida in the coming weeks and I want Oscar to have a few new and different things to play with.
 Of course I would LOVE to make him a quiet book of his own, but I just don’t have the time right now.